Ebola flare-up over says WHO, as virus no longer spreading in West Africa

 Apple will lead increase in wearable device shipments through 2020

-The Apple Watch is expected to add marginally to Apple’s revenue and only be a fraction of the iPhone sales unit, but in the next four years, the company is expected to participate in a wearable market worth $16.5 billion, according to Liam Tung of ZDNet.
+With the Apple Watch set to ship in April, analysts and experts are busy calculating the potential market for the upcoming wearable.
+The Apple Watch is expected to add marginally to Apple’s revenue and only be a fraction of the iPhone sales unit, but in the next four years, the company is expected to participate in a wearable market worth $16.5 billion, according to Liam Tung of ZDNe...

 Share: